 There will not be a way to use the new AEPS-3 Test in your existing AEPSi account.
-To use AEPS-3 with new children entering your program in Fall 2022, you will need to subscribe to the new AEPSi system.
+To use AEPS-3 with children in your program, you will need to subscribe to the new AEPSi system.

 If your program is using both AEPS-3 and AEPS, 2nd edition, please note that users will need to log into two separate online systems.

 Users will be able to easily transfer children to their account in the new AEPSi system.
-The system will allow child profile data (e.g., name, date of birth, address, parent name) and OSEP scores to transfer.
+The system will allow child profile data (e.g., name, date of birth) and near entry OSEP scores to transfer.
 However, historical AEPS, 2nd edition assessment data will not be available in the new system.
 We will provide recommended steps for programs that wish to export test scores and reports from their existing AEPSi account before account expiration.

 An expertly validated crosswalk of AEPS-3 Test items to the three OSEP Child Outcomes has been developed.
-Empirically derived cutoff scores that correspond to the 7-point Child Outcome Summary (COS) rating scale will also be available.
+View the crosswalk.
+Empirically derived cutoff scores that correspond to the 7-point Child Outcome Summary (COS) rating scale are also available.

 The new AEPSi for AEPS-3 system will have a robust help section to support users.
 An online searchable knowledge base, self-guided tutorials, and quick reference guides and checklists will be included.
 Technical support is also available by phone or email.
-And we will be offering free, live demos starting in early 2023 to help AEPSi users transition to the new system.
+And we are offering free, live demos to help AEPSi users transition to the new system.

 Streamlined and enhanced with user‐requested updates, the new AEPS‐3 gives your early childhood program the most accurate, useful child data and a proven way to turn data into action across everything you do, from goal setting to teaching to progress monitoring.
 Important changes and updates include a seamless birth to 6 assessment tool, new literacy and math areas, revised test items, and a reimagined multi-tiered curriculum.